c-guzman/cipher-workflow-platform/README.md

 **NOTE:** If not running on a cluster please set the `-qs <INT>` flag in order to control the number of processes that CIPHER parallelizes.
 Too many and the workflow will abruptly end because it runs out of memory. `nextflow run -qs <INT> cipher.nf ...`

+**NOTE:** If you would like to run CIPHER without using the Singularity workflow please make sure that you have installed all the required software for your specific pipeline.
+Tools used can be found inside the main cipher.nf script.

 ## Example Data

 Some example data to test CIPHER's workflows can be found in the `example_data` folder.
 The user should alter the config file fastq paths before running the workflow otherwise the run will fail.